bpbwaite/redeemcore/README.md

 RedemptionCore is in beta.
 There will be bugs and inefficiencies.

-One (1) TVs have been destroyed by RedemptionCore. [clip](https://www.twitch.tv/patrickw3d/clip/LongTransparentTardigradeKAPOW-0oH3BWzX0tLzxPOD)
+One (1) TVs have been destroyed by RedemptionCore.
+[Clip](https://www.twitch.tv/patrickw3d/clip/LongTransparentTardigradeKAPOW-0oH3BWzX0tLzxPOD)

 ## Use Case

 The purpose RedemptionCore is to allow programming the GPIO pins on a Raspberry Pi to react to events during Twitch stream.
 For example, "turn on a light when you receive a donation or subscription".
-The scope has grown to include Bits, Follows, and even Point redeems with custom messages.
+The scope has grown to include bits, follows, and even point redeems with custom messages.

 ## Installation & Dependencies